siriusbontea/roman-empire/README.md

 - possibly other hosting service for larger data (i.e., map tiles).

 ##### Data files:
-- Roman roads, aqueducts, bridges (ShapeFiles) from the [Ancient World Mapping Center](https://awmc.unc.edu/wordpress/map-files/).
+- <strike>Roman roads, aqueducts, bridges (ShapeFiles) from the [Ancient World Mapping Center](https://awmc.unc.edu/wordpress/map-files/).

 - Ultimately, AWMC's [shapefile directory](https://awmc.unc.edu/awmc/map_data/shapefiles/political_shading/) has a decent collection of political maps showing the Roman Empire at various extents (from 60 B.C. to A.D.
 200).
 However, the shapefiles were crude and did not align with shapefiles from Natural Earth's [10m Physical Vectors](https://www.naturalearthdata.com/downloads/10m-physical-vectors/), nor did they align to major natural physical barriers such as large rivers.
 Furthermore, I was unable to locate vector files for the Early Roman Republic.